 On January 28, 1992, the City of Ingleside authorized the purchase of a new pumper from Emergency One, known as Engine 9.
 Chief West, along with his Assistant Chiefs, Claude Perkins and Bob Richardson worked hard on the specifications to see that the truck was needed for the City of Ingleside.
 The excited volunteer firefighters and their families waited at the station for the truck to be delivered since it was the first time in 23 years that the city had been able to purchase a brand new full size pumper.
 Engine 9 was delivered to Ingleside Fire Station on April 6, 1992.
 Due to the growing concern for safety of the firefighters, the new truck had an enclosed cab that would carry five personnel.
 At that time, the department established its own internal policy that firefighters would no longer be able to ride tailboard on the apparatus.
 With the advent of that policy, a long standing tradition was discontinued.
 No longer would Ingleside firefighters be seen riding on the back of a fire truck.

-The first Fire Marshall was Ned Allen, followed by Jessie Duncan, R. L. Irwin, Clyde Simmons, Mike Kelly, Glenn Taylor, Claude Perkins, Kathy McGraw, Walter Winkle, Bob Richardson, Stephen Rex, Stephen Burnett, Steven Loving and Michael Lovie who is serving as the current Fire Marshal.
+The first Fire Marshall was Ned Allen.
+He was followed by Jessie Duncan, R. L. Irwin, Clyde Simmons, Mike Kelly, Glenn Taylor, Claude Perkins, Kathy McGraw, Walter Winkle, Bob Richardson, Stephen Rex, Stephen Burnett, Steven Loving, Michael Lovie, and James Creek who is serving as the current Fire Marshal.